Gabriel Woods

 A top view of raw flank steak

-The breast area pectoral muscles are well-exercised muscles during the cow’s life, resulting in more connective tissue and a tougher texture.
+The breast area pectoral muscles are well-exercised, resulting in more tone and tougher texture.
 The brisket has a flat section, known as the “first cut,” and a pointed section called the “second cut.”

-Though from the steer’s underside, like short ribs, flank steak is farther back from the front legs and breast area.
+Like short ribs, flank steak is a cut from the abdominal muscles, but farther back from the front legs and breast area.

 Also Read: Which Part of the Cow Does Brisket Come From?